- ABOUT US

 Members Helping Members

-While FEMA is not currently providing help directly to businesses at this time, it’s still very important that you apply for aid if you require it.
+While FEMA is not providing help directly to businesses at this time, it’s still very important that you apply for aid if you require it.
 If you have damages, you’ll want them on record with the federal government so if such a time comes when aid is given, you’re on record as having applied early.

 You should also remind your employees to file with FEMA if they need assistance with their homes.